Tutorials Design Patterns in C#

 Introduction

-Template Method Pattern — Complete Guide is essential for .NET architects building ShopNest Enterprise Architecture Platform — Toolliyo's 69-article design patterns master path covering GoF patterns, enterprise architecture, microservices, ASP.NET Core integration, and senior interview preparation.
-Every article includes minimum 2 mandatory real-world examples in different business domains.
+Template Method Pattern — Complete Guide is essential for .NET architects building ShopNest Enterprise Architecture Platform — Toolliyo's 69-article design patterns master path covering GoF creational, structural, and behavioral patterns; enterprise patterns (Repository, CQRS, Saga, Outbox); microservices; ASP.NET Core architecture; and senior interview prep.
+Every article includes minimum two mandatory real-world examples.

-In Indian delivery projects (TCS, Infosys, Wipro), interviewers expect template method pattern with real banking, e-commerce, or SaaS examples — not toy animal demos.
-This article delivers two mandatory enterprise examples on Payments.
+In Indian delivery projects (TCS, Infosys, Wipro), interviewers expect template method with real banking, e-commerce, or SaaS examples — not toy animal demos.
+This article delivers production depth on Payments.

 After this article you will

-- Explain Template Method Pattern in plain English and in enterprise architecture terms
+- Explain Template Method in plain English and in enterprise architecture terms

-- Implement template method pattern in ShopNest Enterprise Architecture Platform (Payments)
+- Implement Template Method in ShopNest Enterprise Architecture (Payments)

 - Connect this lesson to Article 23 and the 69-article Design Patterns roadmap